6296 Donnelly Plaza

-If possible, I highly encourage parents to have a drawer or cupboard that your child knows they can access and use items from.
+If possible, I highly encourage parents to have a drawer or cupboard that their child knows they can access and use items from.
 Giving them their own space and tools makes them feel equally important and capable, after all!

 Once you’ve got the tools required for your child to safely participate in kitchen activities, it all comes down to how to engage them.
-Montessori kitchens provide tons of practical learning opportunities – Children get to refine life-skills like measuring, cleaning, and putting things away after using them all while creating delicious foods and treats.
+Montessori kitchens provide tons of practical learning opportunities – Children get to refine life skills like measuring, cleaning, and putting things away after using them all while creating delicious foods and treats.

 Before diving into how you can inspire your budding chefs, though, let’s talk about the benefits of your child helping out with cooking and baking tasks…

-- Like I mentioned at the beginning, we spend a lot of our time in the kitchen.
+As I mentioned at the beginning, we spend a lot of our time in the kitchen.
 So, when you can, why not take the chance to make some long-lasting memories with your little one while teaching them new things, too?
 As the daughter of an avid baker and cook, I can personally attest to the benefit that this has.
 Some of my best memories were made while helping my own Momma with kitchen tasks as a young child!

-- Cooking engages all of our senses through hands-on engagement with ingredients and tools.
+Cooking engages all of our senses through hands-on engagement with ingredients and tools.
 Offer lots of opportunities to learn by talking to your child about the way ingredients are changed as they are cut, blended, cooked, or melted!

-- Even clean-up time can engage the senses!
+Even clean-up time can engage the senses!
 Simply filling the sink with water and soap is a great opportunity to expose your child to a sensory experience while letting them help out, too.

-- Math can even be taught while shopping – Try asking your child how many buns they will need for everyone in the family to have a hamburger, for example!
+Math can even be taught while shopping – Try asking your child how many buns they will need for everyone in the family to have a hamburger, for example!

-- Heating, cooling, and liquefying ingredients are a few examples of how science in cooking.
-While doing these things, try talking to your children about the changes your ingredients are going through before turning into the final dish.
+Heating, cooling, and liquefying ingredients are a few examples of how science in cooking.
+While doing these things, try talking to your children about the changes your ingredients are going through before turning them into the final dish.

-- Even if you’re using Grandma’s Cookie Recipe that is imprinted into your own brain, try your best to provide your child with recipe cards!
+Even if you’re using Grandma’s Cookie Recipe that is imprinted into your own brain, try your best to provide your child with recipe cards!
 Letting them read the numbers and instructions with you (or to you!) will deeper engage them in the task and enhance their reading skills.

-- Try talking through what you’re doing as much as you can with your child so that they deepen their kitchen vocabulary.
+Try talking through what you’re doing as much as you can with your child so that they deepen their kitchen vocabulary.
 Whether they’re kneading dough or whisking eggs, talking about what they’re doing will help them learn essential kitchen words and actions.

-- Manipulating utensils and preparing food is an amazing way to increase your child’s strength and coordination.
+Manipulating utensils and preparing food is an amazing way to increase your child’s strength and coordination.
 By letting them spread, chop, stir, and peel ingredients, they get to develop these skills in a fun way!

-- Our kids won’t always be kids!
-Though of course we are not all esteemed chefs or bakers, cooking and baking are essential life skills that we all need to learn as adults.
+Our kids won’t always be kids!
+Though of course, we are not all esteemed chefs or bakers, cooking and baking are essential life skills that we all need to learn as adults.
 So, why not start young!

 When thinking about how to inspire your children, there are tons of opportunities.
 After implementing some of these simple Montessori principles in your kitchen, though, I am pretty confident that you won’t have much trouble doing so.